 Northwest Florida State College is dedicated to the concepts of equity and equal opportunity.
-It is the specific intention of the College not to discriminate on the basis of race, color, ethnicity, genetic information, national origin, religion, gender, gender identity, sexual orientation, marital status, disability, or age in programs or activities, in its employment practices, or in the admission and treatment of students in its programs activities. lf or you have questions regarding compliance with the College's nondiscrimination policy or a complaint regarding harassment or discrimination, please contact the College's Equity Coordinator:
+It is the specific intention of the College not to discriminate on the basis of race, color, ethnicity, genetic information, national origin, religion, gender, gender identity, sexual orientation, marital status, disability, or age in programs or activities, in its employment practices, or in the admission and treatment of students in its programs or activities.
+If you have questions regarding compliance with the College's nondiscrimination policy or a complaint regarding harassment or discrimination, please contact the College's Equity Coordinator:

 Roberta Mackey Executive Director of Human Resources, Equity Coordinator 100 College Blvd.
-East, Building: 310, Niceville, FL 32578 Phone: (850) 729-5337 Email: mackeyr@nwfsc.edu
+East, Niceville, FL 32578